Loading...

 Removes all event listeners.

-is also supported for compatibility with older versions of the G API, so the following writeup is equivalent.
+The use of off is also supported for compatibility with older versions of the G API, so the following writeup is equivalent.

 circle.removeAllEventListeners();circle.off();